 Organized by Trent’s Gender and Women’s Studies Department, the annual Laurence lecture is named in honor of Canadian writer Margaret Laurence who had a strong connection to Trent and was intimately involved in the early years of the Canadian Studies program.

-The Symons Trust Fund for Canadian Studies
+The Symons Trust for Canadian Studies

 Trent Centre for Community-Based Research